Dutch Oven Accessories for Cast Iron Cooking

 16. Outdoor Propane Gas Cooker

-Having a gas cooker as a backup or an additional quick and easy-to-use extra heat outlet would definitely be advantageous.
+Having a gas cooker as a backup or an additional quick and easy-to-use heat outlet would be advantageous.
 You will also be able to use it at home in your backyard or on your patio.

 17. Cooking Thermometer